ChrisCherng/heritage-housing/README.md

 ### Page 2: House Sale Price Study
 Data analysis on the sale price, including:
-* a summary of the dataset for the user to inspect;
+* a summary of the dataset for the user to inspect, using a checkbox widget to display;
 * conclusions made on the correlation study; and
-* visualisations of the correlations.
+* visualisations of the correlations, accessed via checkbox widgets.

 ### Page 3: House Sale Price Predictor
 Information on predicting sale prices, including:
+* information on the client's inherited properties;
-* the predicted sale price of the client's inherited properties; and
+* the predicted sale price of the client's inherited properties (including total); and
-* the ability to input house attributes in order to predict the sale price of any house in Ames, Iowa.
+* the ability to input house attributes in order to predict the sale price of any house in Ames, Iowa, using input widgets.

 ### Page 4: Project Hypothesis and Validation
 Information on the hypothesis made before undertaking the project, including: